videochat-extension/videochat-extension/README.md

 <img src="https://cdn.discordapp.com/attachments/612424362946985987/891630030294229042/unknown.png">

-### As for know, "Chat Roulette Extension" can do following for you:
+### As for now, "Chat Roulette Extension" can do following for you:
 * Determine the location of the interlocutor by his/her/their IP address.
 * Determine the current time of the interlocutor's location.
 * Determine the gender of the interlocutor and skip it automatically if the gender does not meet your expectations.